 - wants to feel respected, appreciated, and competent, just like me

 - wishes for peace, joy, and happiness, just like me

 This prompts us to recognize the common humanity we share, regardless of perspective or opinion, and get back on track to trying to find a win-win solution.

 Address problematic behavior as an observation, using neutral and often passive language with staff, for example, ‘there’s been a slow in progress on project X’.
 This frames the problem as an observation as opposed to an accusation.
-The more you can shift from blame the better, since blame and criticism escalate conflict.
+The more you can shift from blaming, the better since blame and criticism escalate the conflict.

-Follow up the observation with an invitation to explore the cause, for example ‘I imagine there’s multiple factors at play - any ideas we could talk through together?’
+Follow up the observation with an invitation to explore the cause, for example ‘I imagine there are multiple factors at play - any ideas we could talk through together?’

-At Google, Santagata’s team regularly undertake surveys to gauge the level of the team’s psychological safety on an ongoing basis.
+At Google, Santagata’s team regularly undertakes surveys to gauge the team’s psychological safety level on an ongoing basis.
 You can easily create a quick survey adapted to the context of your team.
 Tailor some general questions to your needs - for example, ‘How confident do you feel of not being criticized for making a mistake?’

 In Amy Edmondson’s latest book, The Fearless Organization, she argues that talent is not enough to drive a successful organization, but rather that organizations should foster a safe culture so that creativity and teamwork can flourish.
-A safe culture doesn’t mean wearing rose coloured glasses and talking each other up with constant positives, but rather to allowing for vulnerability and mistakes as part of the process.
+A safe culture doesn’t mean wearing rose-colored glasses and talking each other up with constant positives, but rather allowing for vulnerability and mistakes as part of the process.